PolicyStat/ckeditor-dev/README.rst

 - Start test server with ``npx http-server``
 - Open http://127.0.0.1:8080/ in your browser and play with CKEditor

 Updating plugins
 ================

 There are a few plugins in `site_media/lib/ckeditor-common/plugins <https://github.com/PolicyStat/PolicyStat/tree/master/site_media/lib/ckeditor-common/plugins>`_

-They are kept in separate repos:
+They are kept in separate repos and updated manually by coping:

 * `autoid <https://github.com/PolicyStat/ckeditor-plugin-autoid-headings>`_
 * `detabler <https://github.com/PolicyStat/ckeditor-plugin-detabler>`_